Where are you located?

 Counseling, both individual and group, is available to all HOPE clients.

 What are some of the rules in shelter?

 We like to call them “guidelines” and we try very hard to keep them to a minimum.
-Our shelter is designed to give women and children a safe, supportive place to go when needed and not to burden them with rules or control their lives.
+Our shelter is designed to give people a safe, supportive place to go when needed and not to burden them with rules or control their lives.
 Some of the guidelines in place include prohibiting the use of alcohol/drugs, the use of non-violent language and behavior with all others (including children), and participation in daily chores.

-Where do women and children go after shelter?
+Where do people go after shelter?

-Some women may feel they have no choice but to return to their relationship.
+Some may feel they have no choice but to return to their relationship.
 Many others obtain new housing in this, or other, communities.
 A number of clients have moved from shelter to our Transitional Housing Program.

 What is Transitional Housing?

 Transitional Housing is a program designed to assist domestic violence victims in reaching self-sufficiency.
 Clients can stay in the program for 12-24 months.
 During that time they work on issues like budgeting, education, job skills, and transportation.
 Clients also contribute to a savings account each month.
 At the end of their stay in the program this savings allows them to obtain permanent housing.